 How do you find out what you have got?

-You do a survey of the local area and, in this case, record all the different habitats you find and then you turn this data into a Nature Map which everyone can understand and use.
+You do a survey of the local area and record all the different habitats you find and then turn this data into a Nature Map which everyone can understand and use.

-So, in the Spring 2021 we sent out trained volunteers, with OS maps and coloured pens, to cover an area of a mile and a half around Steyning, Bramber and Beeding to record the different habitats they came across.
+In the Spring 2021 we sent out trained volunteers with OS maps and coloured pens, to cover an area a mile and a half around Steyning, Bramber and Beeding and record the different habitats.
 Simple!

 The Story of the Nature Map